Frequently Asked Questions

 Do you accept insurance?

 Yes.
 Currently we accept Carefirst, Johns Hopkins, Cigna, and some EAPs.
 We are also out of network provider with United Healthcare.
 If you do not have any of these health care plans but have out of network benefits, you may be able to receive reimbursement for services.
 If you are interested in doing self-pay, the initial evaluation is $160 and $140 per session.
-Couple's Therapy sessions are $195 per session to include intake.
+Couple's Therapy sessions are $200 per session.

 Please note: We do not accept insurance for couple’s therapy.
 Couple's Therapy rate applies.